 The AIRR Community welcomes collaboration and publication by its Working Group members.
 AIRR-C endorsement of a manuscript is intended to certify to the scientific community that the content of the manuscript is a product of an AIRR-C effort or initiative.
-Since 2017 the Community has endorsed and published four papers:
+Since 2017 the Community has endorsed and published six papers:

 - Trück J et al, Biological controls for standardization and interpretation of adaptive immune receptor repertoire profiling (eLife, 2021)